cscan/vue3-excel-editor/README.md

 }
 ```

-All action will be set as non-readonly
+All action will be set as non-readonly to make it selectable.
+The component will assign a to-text function to return empty string.
+If you want to show a static text in cell, you could use placeholder prop.

 ### Password